Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

 A deployment manifest is the explicit declaration of what software needs to run, with specific configuration properties, on each different instance.

-**The same deployment manifest deployed today should produce the same running system if you deployed it again in 5 years time.**
+**The same deployment manifest deployed today should produce the same running system if you deployed it again in five years time.**

 Our first example deployment manifest will be `zookeeper.yml`, which I've been referring to throughout the Ultimate Guide to BOSH so far (the [original file](https://github.com/cppforlife/zookeeper-release/blob/207c9d79eb12399dffe6df7f89abd854d4888f3e/manifests/zookeeper.yml) at time of writing).
 Below is a subset of the manifest that references the concepts covered so far: